The 17Th Frost & Sullivan Growth, Innovation And Leadership Summit, China Is A Huge Success

-(MENAFN- TimesNewswire ) SHANGHAI, CHINA – The 17th Frost & Sullivan Growth, Innovation and Leadership Summit and the 2nd New Investment Expo was held in Shanghai on September 27, 2023, and the summit was co-hosted by LeadLeo.
+(MENAFN- EIN Presswire) SHANGHAI, CHINA, October 12, 2023 /EINPresswire / -- The 17th Frost & Sullivan Growth, Innovation and Leadership Summit and the 2nd New Investment Expo was held in Shanghai on September 27, 2023, and the summit was co-hosted by LeadLeo.
 It innovatively combined global vision, macro perspective and industry agglomeration effect to showcase Frost & Sullivan's insights in the primary and secondary markets and explore the best solution for enterprise growth in the new era.

 Frost & Sullivan Growth, Innovation and Leadership Summit (China) was hosted in Shanghai, serving the whole country, and global markets.
 This year, the summit organized 7 forums for 2 consecutive days, providing an important platform for over 3,000 leaders, experts, scholars, entrepreneurs, and investors to exchange ideas, share insights, and explore opportunities.
 The summit covered a wide range of topics, including macroeconomics, financial investment, industrial development, technological innovation, and global trends.
 These forums illustrated the summit's theme, as well as aimed at providing participants with valuable information, in-depth analysis, and practical guidance to navigate the complex and ever-changing investment landscape.
 This year's summit's line up was no exception.
 Frost & Sullivan invited distinguished speakers and panelists who are experts in various fields.
 They shared their insights and experiences, discussed the latest trends and opportunities, and provided strategic guidance for investment decisions.
 The summit featured keynote speeches, thematic forums, interactive panel discussions, and networking sessions, allowing participants to engage in meaningful discussions, exchange ideas, and establish valuable connections.